Wind-WindKids/winding/samples/sophieandwind/winter.md

 They played games, made art, it was fun.

 @image:
 The courtyard of a school.
-Children playing basketball, sitting at tables with art projects.
+Kids playing basketball, sitting at tables reading or with art projects.
 Sophie and Wind among them.
 A few trees, a low building with large windows, and bright blue sky overhead.

 --
 the_secret: page, portrait-oriented